apache/spark/docs/code.rst

                                     formatted ``{dag_id}_{task_id}_{ds}``
 =================================   ====================================

-Note that you can access the objects attributes and methods with simple dot notation.
+Note that you can access the object's attributes and methods with simple dot notation.
 Here are some examples of what is possible:
 ``{{ task.owner }}``, ``{{ task.task_id }}``, ``{{ ti.hostname }}``, ...
-Refer to the models documentation for more information on the objects attributes and methods.
+Refer to the models documentation for more information on the objects' attributes and methods.

 Macros